Topic IndexLibrary Index

 - Fast pulse

-- Painful muscle spasms near the wound area (if these affect the throat or chest wall, breathing may be stopped)
+- Painful muscle spasms, especially near the wound area (if these affect the throat or chest wall, breathing may be stopped)

 The symptoms of tetanus may look like other medical conditions.
-Always consult your health care provider for a diagnosis.
+Always see your healthcare provider for a diagnosis.

 How is tetanus diagnosed?